FAQ

 Yes, two options:

-If I ordered clothing (jersey, shorts, t-shirt) when will I receive them?
+If I ordered clothing (jersey, shorts, t-shirt), when will I receive them?
+What about sizing?

 Can someone else pick up the packet for me?

 Yes.
 We’re all grown-ups.
-Neither an ID or a permission slip is required.
+Neither an ID nor a permission slip is required.

 Will I receive any confirmation once I register?